SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

            457: Locating systems to be near labor that can't default on rental payments to company owned property
            458: Pollution

+ Lynch, Kevin.
+1960.
+The Image of the City.
+Cambridge MA: Technology Press: 1–25

+        1. Looking At Cities
+        2. Changing, Shaping
+        3. Legibility
+        4. image of the city, lost
+        5. legibility, distinctive
+        6. Perception
+        7.

+        **Quotes, pg 7** : [relating to historic preservation] A landscape  whose  every  rock tells  a  story  may  make difficult the  creation  of  fresh
+stories.
+Although  this  may  not  seem  to  be  a.  critical  issue  in  our  present  urban  chaos,  yet  it  indicates that  what  we  seek  is  not  a   final  but an open-ended order, capable of continuous further development.

 [Madden, David and Marcuse, Peter.
 2016.
 “Introduction: The Residential is Political,”](http://gofile.me/6WhDC/kUzhyZKyy) In Defense of Housing: The Politics of Crisis.
 London, New York: Verso, 2016: 7-12

         7: Housing Crisis Context